Ministry Mission & Focus

 Inmates are given approved Bibles and offered weekly Bible studies.
 Each jail has strict rules on approved Bibles.
-Serving Time of the CSRA donates these Bibles and seeks others to donate.
-Many Bibles are needed.
+Serving Time Jail Ministry buys and places these Bibles, supported by local churches and individual Christian donations.

 Inmates can improve their life, gain confidence, and increase their chances of employment.

 Many released inmates make the same poor choices that put them in jail.
 Serving Time addressed this by creating an Exit Package with needed information.
 This is available to the inmates in jail and to their families through our website.